£

 Equally, all of us put on a ‘mask’ some of the time, depending on who we are interacting with at any given moment.
 You may not act the same way with everyone in your life.
 You may want to be more honest with some people than with others.
 There is no right or wrong in this – and it is okay if at times you want to say things are okay, especially if you don’t wish to have a long conversation about things.

-How long does it take to feel normal after blood cancer treatment ends?
+How long does it take to feel normal again after treatment ends?

 What a return to ‘normal’ means is different for different people and depends on your treatment.
 As your treatment ends and you gradually increase your activities, you may have more and more moments that feel ‘normal’.
 This can also go up and down.
 One day you might feel more ‘normal’, and another day you might feel less so.
 Generally, it’s helpful to view it more as a gradual return to the type of life you want to live after treatment ends, rather than a rigid expectation that you will go back to being exactly the person you were before treatment.
 It’s useful to have goals, and for some people these goals may be to return to as close a version of their former self as possible.
 There is no one single template of what ‘normal’ is – it is entirely subjective and specific to you as an individual.
 Some patients also introduce to their vocabulary the phrase ‘new normal’ – to reflect the fact things may be different after treatment, but you adapt to this new reality and still be you.